 Water jug

 Without running water in your van, one of these is so important.
-Beyond needing water to drink, you also need it for doing dishes, cooking, washing up (maybe even showering, which I’ll discuss later), brushing teeth, etc. We had this big jug filled up, and also refilled two-liter bottles to drink from throughout the day.
+Beyond needing water to drink, you also need it for doing dishes, cooking, washing up (maybe even showering, which I’ll discuss later), brushing teeth, etc. I had this big jug filled up whenever possible, and also refilled two-liter bottles to drink from throughout the day.

 Curtain

 Vans can have so many windows.
-Ours had eight!
-We only had five of the window blockers that I mentioned above, so only covering the back side windows (two on each side) and the trunk (or boot) window.
+Mine had eight!
+I only had five of the window blockers that I mentioned above, so only covering the back side windows (two on each side) and the trunk (boot) window.
 That still left the two front seat windows and front windshield window uncovered.

-So, we made a “curtain” that could be taken up and down easily.
+So, I made a “curtain” that could be taken up and down easily.
 Here’s how: tie string from one grab handle to the other; make sure it’s tight.
-And our curtain?
+And the curtain?
 A blanket draped over the string.
 Boom, done.
 Van life can be super low budget if you know how to be creative with what you’ve got!

 Awning

-But, the feeling of dumping all the clutter in the van into the awning, and not having to open up the trunk to get stuff like the kitchen box out, is glorious.
-I didn’t even feel upset about having the awning take up space in the van because the few times we did use it was so worth it.
-I felt like royalty living in absolute luxury with all the space we had!
+But, the feeling of dumping all the van clutter into the awning, and not having to open up the trunk to get stuff like the kitchen box out is glorious.
+I didn’t even feel upset about having the awning take up space in the van because the few times I did use it was so worth it.
+I felt like royalty living in absolute luxury with all the space I had!

 Organization